-Flower Nurseries: Kalimpong, an important orchid-growing area, also produces gladiolas and a variety of other flowers that are exported from here to the cities all over India and also abroad.
+Flower Nurseries: Kalimpong, an important orchid-growing area, also produces gladiolas and a variety of other flowers that are exported from here to cities all over India and also abroad.
 There are some great cactus nurseries also in town that showcases about 1500 variety of cacti.
-The B.N Pradhan Nursery, Flowerwood Nursery are among the more popular ones to visit.
+The B.N Pradhan Nursery and Flowerwood Nursery are among the more popular ones to visit.

-Kalimpong is a great place for shopping handicraft and artifacts.
+Kalimpong is a great place for shopping for handicrafts and artefacts.
 The town is famous for its indigenous handicraft.
 You can get authentic Tibetan Thanka paintings and wooden masks here.
 Different forms of art such as handmade paper can also be bought here.
-The artisans here produce Tibetan and Bhutanese handicraft and jewelry such as woodcarvings, copperware like Feng-Sui bells, tapestry bags, scrolls, paintings, and Tibetan jewelry.
+The artisans here produce Tibetan and Bhutanese handicrafts and jewellery such as woodcarvings, copperware like Feng-Sui bells, tapestry bags, scrolls, paintings, and Tibetan jewellery.

-If you are traveling to Kalimpong from Siliguri or Gangtok you have to follow the NH 10.
-This is the main road connecting Bengal with Sikkim and it passes through Teesta Bazar area where it crosses river Teesta before entering into Sikkim.
+If you are travelling to Kalimpong from Siliguri or Gangtok you have to follow the NH 10.
+This is the main road connecting Bengal with Sikkim and it passes through the Teesta Bazar area where it crosses the river Teesta before entering Sikkim.
 Near Teesta Bazar, you have to take a turn from NH 10 and drive uphill about 14 km to reach the town on the hilltop.
-Traveling from Darjeeling to Kalimpong, you may reach Teesta Bazar through the Peshok road and then continued on the same route.
+Travelling from Darjeeling to Kalimpong, you may reach Teesta Bazar through the Peshok road and then continue on the same route.
 From west Sikkim, you have to travel via Jorethang.

 The town offers pleasant weather for most of the year.
 During summer the maximum temperature rarely crosses 25-degree centigrade.
 Since the town is located at an altitude of about 4200 feet only, the weather during winter also does not get lower than 10 degrees during the day.
 The town receives heavy rainfall during the Monsoon months of July to September.

-For your travel requirements in Kalimpong and rest of North East India, you may fill the form below and our helpdesk executives will assist you with your travel requirements immediately.
-You may also call us at the contact number given in the contact us page.
+For your travel requirements in Kalimpong and the rest of North East India, you may fill out the form below and our helpdesk executives will assist you with your travel requirements immediately.
+You may also call us at the contact number given on the contact us page.